-ShakeOut is held across the world to remind people of the right action to take during an earthquake — Drop, Cover and Hold — and to practise a tsunami hīkoi (evacuation) if in a coastal area.
+ShakeOut takes place across the world to remind people of the right action to take during an earthquake.
+Drop, Cover and Hold.
+You can also practise a tsunami hīkoi (evacuation) if you're in a coastal area.

 ShakeOut is a self-run drill.
 You can start it in whatever way works for you.
-Use a bell, whistle or alarm, play the New Zealand ShakeOut Announcement over your PA system, shout “EARTHQUAKE DRILL” or tune in to our livestream.
+You could:

 Drop, Cover and Hold for 30–60 seconds:

 While you are doing the drill, take note of what might be happening around you in a real earthquake.
 Think about what you might need to do to prepare for a real earthquake.

 If you are in a tsunami evacuation zone you should practise your evacuation route, or ‘tsunami hīkoi’.
 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.learn about tsunami hīkoi